10 Tips to Fix Command + R Not Working on Mac (Tahoe/Sequoia)

 3. Check Your Keyboard

-If you are using a wireless keyboard and use Bluetooth to connect it to your Mac, you can check if your keyboard is well connected and works normally.
-If the keyboard is not connecting, you may try to use another keyboard or change to a wired keyboard to see if it fixes the Command + R not working issue.
+If you are using a wireless keyboard connected to your Mac via Bluetooth, check whether it is properly paired and functioning normally.
+If the keyboard is not connecting, try using another keyboard or switch to a wired keyboard to see if this resolves the Command + R not working issue.

 4. Update Mac to the Latest Version